TeleworkInc/gdev/README.md

 However, since our dependencies are rolled into the compiled output, this is no longer a concern, and we can save the user a step and ship them only the code that they will actually be executing.
+A call to `gnv boot` will allow a developer to install the global and local dependencies needed to run the source without adding them to package.json's standard dependency fields.